REGISTRATION, SEASONS AND DIVISIONS

 · Team support, like coaching, assistant coaching, coordinating, team management, tournament directing, etc.

 We welcome your creative suggestions on ways to volunteer.
 For example, this FAQ was built by a parent volunteer.
-If you identify a new volunteer project you would like to tackle, please contact the volunteer coordinator and see if project is eligible to put towards your volunteer requirement.
+If you identify a new volunteer project you would like to tackle, please contact the volunteer coordinator and see if your project is eligible to put towards your volunteer requirement.

 No, children are not allowed in the concession at any time.